Permanent University Fund: Assets

 According to Olien and Olien, the original one million acres was "much less desirable land in arid western Texas...it had no timber, was too arid for small farming, and had no special mineral resources that anyone was aware of."
 The land was located in Crockett, Irion, Pecos, Reagan, Schleicher, Terrell, and Upton counties.
 In 1883, additional land was added in Andrews, Crane, Culberson, and Winkler counties, which "was no more desirable than that granted in 1876, but there was at least twice as much of it."
 The Big Lake oil discovery, within the Permian Basin, revised the value of the land, and ensured a richly endowed university system.

 In 1900, the Permanent University Fund earned approximately $40,000, mostly from grazing leases; by 1925, income had increased to $2,000 per day (about $700,000 per year), and by 1943 was just under $1 million per year.
-In the late 1950s, the PUF earned about $8,513,000 per year and was valued above $283,642,000; in 1990, the PUF was valued at $3,541,314,800 and earned $266,119,000 in income.
+In the late 1950s, the PUF earned about $8,513,000 per year and was valued above $283,642,000; in 1990, the PUF earned $266,119,000 and was valued at $3,541,314,800.
 Currently, PUF land assets deliver proceeds through oil, gas, sulfur, and water royalties, rentals on mineral leases, and gains on fiduciary investments.
 Grazing leases and other surface rights income are distributed to the AUF.

 As of December 2008 figures, the PUF holds approximately $8.8 billion in investments and 2100000 acre of land located in 21 counties, mostly in West Texas.
 Each year, five percent of the PUF's value is transferred to the AUF, which then distributes the money.
 The PUF exclusively serves institutions in the University of Texas System, which receives two-thirds of its proceeds, and the Texas A&M System, which receives the remaining one-third.
 As of 2008, the University of Texas System received the fifth-largest endowment in the nation, and the Texas A&M System received the tenth-largest.
 At one time, the PUF was the chief source of income for The University of Texas at Austin, but today its revenues account for less than twenty percent of the university's annual budgets.
 Of the 2007-08 year's $1 billion core academic budget of UT Austin, the AUF's funding accounted for $143 million.